tungthtran/ambry/Cluster-Manager.md

 * Ensure that the rest of the configs - ``ambry.cluster.name``, ``clustermap.datacenter.name``, ``clustermap.host.name``, ``clustermap.port`` - have the appropriate values.
 (The port number for frontends can be the port at which they run, it is only used for forming unique name when registering as a spectator).

 # Setting up Dev environment for Helix cluster manager
 The config directory has sample files to set up local ZK services, Helix controller, ambry servers and frontends to test Helix cluster manager.
-The sample layout consists of:
+The sample cluster is named "Ambry-Proto" and the layout consists of:
 * 2 datacenters.
 * 3 ambry server in either datacenter.
 * 3 disks in each ambry server.